Janet Jackson’s Healthy Baby Inspires Women Worldwide, And Why She Thinks Michael Jackson Tampered With Her Vocal Recordings

 — GlomarBot (@GlomarBot) January 10, 2017

-Janet Jackson’s pregnancy has given rise to a number of discussions amongst her fans and fertility specialists, who believe that the singer must have made use of specialized medical procedures to fall pregnant.
-Even though Janet Jackson hasn’t commented on the specifics regarding her pregnancy, it is widely speculated that the 50-year-old singer must have either frozen her eggs in her younger years, or that she sought the help of an egg donor to conceive a child.
+Janet Jackson’s pregnancy has given rise to a number of discussions amongst her fans and fertility specialists, who believe that the singer must have made use of specialized medical procedures to become pregnant.
+Even though Janet Jackson hasn’t commented on the specifics regarding her pregnancy, it is widely speculated that the 50-year-old singer must have either frozen her eggs in her younger years or that she sought the help of an egg donor to conceive a child.

 The “Miss You Much” singer and her baby are enjoying their time together, with Jackson being free to hold off on returning to her tour indefinitely, as her husband is the owner of more than 50 business across the Gulf nations and can easily support his family.